-The following table identifies the Double-Take events.
+The following table identifies the Windows Carbonite Availability and Carbonite Move events.
 The event ID is followed by the event message.
 Below the ID and message you will find the following information.

-- Event log-This identifies if the message will be found in the Application or System event log. - Source-This identifies the Source in the event log. - Type or Level-This identifies the Type (Windows 2003) or Level (Windows 2008 and 2012) in the event log. - Required response-This identifies the required action, if any, you should take if you get this message.
+- Event log-Identifies if the message will be found in the Application or System event log - Source-Identifies from where the message was generated - Level-Identifies if the message is an error, warning, or informational message - Required response-Identifies the required action, if any, you should take if you get this message

-Double-Take Availability and Double-Take Move share the same set of event messages.
+Carbonite Availability and Carbonite Move share the same set of event messages.
 Some messages apply to one product, some to the other, and some to both.
-For messages that apply to both, the Double-Take Availability terminology is used.
+For messages that apply to both, the Carbonite Availability terminology is used.
 For example, message 5100 indicates failover completed.
 This same message will also be seen when cutover is completed.